Chronic Kidney Disease - Improving Evidence-based Primary Care

 This project is funded from September 2011 through August 2016.

-This project is currently collecting data.
-Check back soon for preliminary findings.
+The project is in the data analysis phase.
+Check back soon for findings.

 Chronic Kidney Disease Guideline Implementation in Primary Care: A Qualitative Study of Providers in the TRANSLATE CKD Study(8 page PDF).Vest BM, York TRM, Sand J, Fox CH, Kahn LS.
 J Am Board Fam Med.
 September-October 2015; 28(5):624-31.